Hello, I’m the founder and designer of ethical shoes and home wares business, Luludu.

 Little did I know that destiny was indeed waiting for me in the form of a pair of crochet shoes that Mum had kept from the 80s.
 I didn’t know it at the time but upon discovering them, my fate was sealed.

 Admiring the shoes’ intricate beauty I was inspired to create a pair for myself so I set about learning to crochet.
-I’d like to say it was easy but it wasn't.
 When I finally accomplished my first pair, I felt a profound sense of purpose.

 So I fervently continued to crochet pair after pair when it dawned on me that I could use my skills and shoes as a catalyst for social change.

-With a desire to make a positive impact on the world, I traveled to Phnom Penh, Cambodia in May 2014 where I found the perfect way to make a difference: teaching three women the time-honoured skill of crocheting and helping empower them to earn fair pay.
+With a desire to make a positive impact on the world, I traveled to Bali in November 2017 where I found the perfect way to make a difference: teaching three women the skill of making these shoes and helping empower them to earn fair pay.

 I am honoured to be able to directly contribute to the lives of women and their communities.
 My hope is that you feel this too when you purchase a pair of Luludu ethical shoes.